In December 2021, I traveled to America for the first time and this couldn’t have been a better opportunity for a USA Southwest road trip.

 While there are different ways to go interstate and explore the States, traveling by campervan is simply the most fun, enjoyable, and affordable option you can go for.

-Before starting this ultimate 4-week southwest road trip itinerary, make sure to pack your most useful travel accessories for a road trip to make the most of your time hassle-free.
+Before starting this ultimate 4-week southwest road trip itinerary, make sure to pack these useful travel accessories for a road trip.

 BEST TIME TO ROAD TRIP SOUTHWEST USA